 Dig into industry trends: Look into the trending products in your niche to see what might make sense to add to your catalog and sell in another way.
 For instance, you may see that certain home-oriented products are still selling strong but comfort apparel is dropping.
 Therefore, you may want to lean into offering more professional apparel.

 See if there are items you can brand: If you don’t manufacture the product yourself, is there an opportunity to brand it?
 Building a brand is essential when selling products, and depending on the item, putting it under your brand can help you start to establish it.

 Once you know what could sell well on different channels, see if your current setup allows for expansion.
 For instance, if you produce the product on your own can you increase production?
 If you resell items, are your suppliers able to deliver more?
 These are a few of the questions to think about when determining the best products to feature on new channels.

 Choose the best platforms to sell on

 No matter your business, selling on a new channel can help bring your goods to an entirely new audience.
 You can go with an eCommerce platform, social media site, or a tool that allows you to sell over email.
-Depending on the type of business model you have, there are also various online marketplaces and apps where you can sell your products.
+Depending on the type of business model you have, there are also various online marketplaces and apps where you can sell your products, along with listing software you can use to automate the process.
 Here’s a breakdown of the different channels to consider selling on.